Adeyemi0/Trial-Conversion-Analysis/README.md

 Only worker adoption creates genuine switching costs.
 If the admin is the only user, the product can be cancelled with a single decision by one person.
 If workers are clocking in through it every day, cancellation means disrupting the live operations of the entire workforce.

-This framework did not produce the conversion signal that was expected — worker adoption proved not to predict trial conversion.
+This framework did not produce the conversion signal that was expected worker adoption proved not to predict trial conversion.
 But the framework itself is still correct.
-The implication has shifted from conversion to retention: worker adoption is likely the key variable for predicting which paying customers stay versus which ones cancel at renewal.
+The implication has shifted from conversion to retention, worker adoption is likely the key variable for predicting which paying customers stay versus which ones cancel at renewal.
 That question cannot be answered without post-conversion data, but the groundwork for answering it is laid here.

 ---